Online Utility Bill Payment - Click here for details

 By Scott Koeppel January 9, 2025

-All of the Village's past YouTube Live streams including the Village Board and Planning Commission meetings for The Grove and President Konen's Virtual Townhall are all available on the Official Village of Sugar Grove YouTube page .
+All YouTube Live streams from the Village, including the Village Board and Planning Commission meetings for The Grove and President Konen's Virtual Townhall , are available on the Official Village of Sugar Grove YouTube page .

 By Scott Koeppel December 31, 2024